Milford Sound is one of New Zealand’s most popular areas for tourists.

 We had a sofa that provided comfort for soaking up the views and a small dining area, should we decide to dine in our room.

-When booking out Mountain View Chalet, we were given the choice of king-size or twin beds.
-Of course, we chose a king-size bed… the bigger the better, right?
+When booking our Mountain View Chalet, we were given the choice of king-size or twin beds.

-Our only niggle was the way our this had been formed from the two singles with sheets and mattress proctors over to hold the two together, forming a small ridgeline down the centre of the bed that was particularly noticeable for me as a light sleeper.
+Our only niggle was the way this had been formed from the two singles with sheets and mattress proctors over to hold the two together, forming a small ridgeline down the centre of the bed that was particularly noticeable for me as a light sleeper.

 Apart from that, the bed was really comfy.